Gut Skin Axis

 Call us on 3350 5447 to book a complimentary gut-skin axis assessment at the outset.

-Short Chained Fatty Acids (SCFAs) are metabolites produced by commensal gut bacteria when they consume fibre as food.
+Short Chained Fatty Acids (SCFAs) are metabolites produced by commensal gut bacteria when consuming fibre as food.

 The Gut Microbiome as a Major Regulator of the Gut-Skin Axis